-A system with 1st level of distribution has distributed I/O’s and one central PU polling data.
-The I/O status is copied to/from I/O’s via fast bus systems.
+A system with first level of distribution has distributed I/O’s and one central PU polling data.
+You copy the I/O status to or from I/O’s via fast bus systems.

 Disadvantages: The whole system is out of control if the central PU breaks down or the bus connection is lost.
 To clarify, you can’t shut down the different parts of the plant in a safe way.